rollno748/JMeter-OnFlyUpdater/README.md

 ## Known Issues

 - [x] Updating test element in the testplan is not working
-- [x] Updating variables specific to thread
+- [x] Object is not cleared at the end of test for GetThreads

 ## References